Berthoud’s 2017 top sports stories

 In November five Spartans joined the ranks of future college athletes as Lukas Gately (swimming, Denison University in Ohio), Lindsay Guynn (equestrian, University of Georgia) Quinn Oliver (baseball, Regis University), Tristan Pope (softball, Northeastern Junior College, Sterling, Colo.).
 In signing her letter of intent, Guynn made history by becoming the first student-athlete in the Thompson School District to commit to equestrian in college.
 Prior to signing to play volleyball at King University, Ward made BHS history by recording the 1,000th career kill of her high school volleyball career.

-By Dan Karpiel The Surveyor First-year head coach Anthony Urrutia takes...
+By Dan Karpiel The Surveyor New Berthoud head boys basketball coach...